Doireann Garrihy confirms her romance with comedian Mark Mehigan

 Sharing a carousel of photos of her festive celebrations, she wrote: “It’s been a time ✨.”

-In one sweet snap, Doireann and Mark are seen posing in front of the Christmas tree in Powerscourt Hotel, where they recently spent a romantic evening together.
+In one sweet snap, Doireann and Mark are seen posing in front of the Christmas tree in The K Club, where they recently spent a romantic evening together.

 The photo is similar to that of Mark’s solo Instagram shot in the hotel – which was posted at the time the couple soft launched their relationship.